minio/docs/docs/Clojure.md

-# How to use Minio SDK for java with Clojure
+# How to use MinIO SDK for java with Clojure

 In this receipe we will learn how to use `minio-java` with Clojure.